12 Reasons to Invest in Digital Marketing Strategy

 4. Keyword optimization

-Content gives you a place to work on improving your position in search results for specific terms and phrases.
+Website content gives you a place to do all that on-page SEO, and work on improving your position in search results for specific terms and phrases.

-Creating content around your keywords helps with all those on-page SEO points.
-It brings in your target audience – you know, the ones most likely to convert.
+Creating content around your keywords, topic clusters, and the right search intent will make it easy to do your SEO tasks.
+Optimized content brings in your target audience – you know, the ones most likely to convert.

 5. Link building